metodiykozhuharov/security-reviews/first-flights/2025-10-codehawks-raisebox-faucet.md

 # Raisebox Faucet

+This report earned **4th place**, as can be seen from the [leaderboard](https://codehawks.cyfrin.io/c/2025-10-raisebox-faucet/results).

 ## Executive Summary

 RaiseBox Faucet is a token drip faucet that drips 1000 test tokens to users every 3 days.
 It also drips 0.005 sepolia eth to first time users.
 The faucet tokens will be useful for testing the testnet of a future protocol that would only allow interactions using this tokens.